-Discover All that Camp Independence Has to Offer!
+Discover All that Camp MacLean Has to Offer!

 Be Prepared for an Awesome Adventure!

 All campers will take a swim test on the first day of camp.
-The purpose of the swim test is to evaluate each camper’s skill and endurance in the water so that they can be safe during all activities.
+The purpose of the swim test is to evaluate each camper’s skill and endurance in the water so that they can be assigned to the proper activities. during all activities.
 Their swim test will also determine which boats they will be able to use at the waterfront.
-All campers and staff wear life jackets when boating and blobbing, and aquatic activities are always supervised by certified lifeguards.
+All campers and staff wear life jackets when boating and aquatic activities are always supervised by certified lifeguards.

 Swim Test Details

-Blue Chip swim test: Campers must swim two pool lengths, tread water for two minutes, and perform multiple strokes in water up to 12 feet deep.
+Blue Chip swim test: Campers must swim two pool lengths, tread water for two minutes, and perform multiple strokes in water 12 feet deep.

-White Chip swim test: Campers must swim one pool length, tread water for one minute, and perform two strokes in water up to 12 feet deep.
+White Chip swim test: Campers must swim one pool length, tread water for one minute, and perform two strokes in water 12 feet deep.

 Red Chip swim test: Campers must put on a life jacket and float on their back in the three foot area.